smtchomepage/smtc-homepage/content/authors/zhang-jinsong/_index.md

 ---
 <!--StartFragment-->

-Over 20 years of working experience in R&D ,engineering and industry development on water industry .
+Over 20 years of working experience in R&D, engineering and industry development on water industry.

 Chemical engineering and environmental engineering education background with water and wastewater treatment.

-Strong and recognized expertise in
+Strong and recognized expertise in:

 Membrane process(MBR, UF, RO)